 The short 10 minute helicopter ride over the Flinders Ranges in the late afternoon was as magical as it sounds: soft daylight, a light breeze and the surprisingly warm autumn air were all characteristic of my journey to the top of a small peak on the Chase Ranges.

-The next morning I woke with the sun, rinsed my face to the sounds of the Australian outback and cooked a quick breakfast on the stove before the pilot returned at 9:00am to collect me and fly me back to to civilisation.
+The next morning I woke with the sun and rinsed my face to the sounds of the Australian outback.
+Then after cooking a quick breakfast on the stove, the pilot returned to fly me back to civilization.

 What a magical little evening doing the first of its’ kind – heliswag camping – in the Flinders Ranges, South Australia.